 How can I stick with my physical activity plan?

 Sticking with a plan to be physically active can be a challenge.
-Online tools such as the SuperTracker and the NIH Body Weight Planner can help.
-The SuperTracker is a free, online physical activity-, food-, and weight-tracking tool.
-The NIH Body Weight Planner, part of the SuperTracker, lets you make personalized calorie and physical activity plans to reach specific goals within a specific time period.
+Online tools such as the NIH Body Weight Planner can help.
+The NIH Body Weight Planner lets you tailor your calorie and physical activity plans to reach your personal goals within a specific time period.

 You also can download fitness apps that let you enter information to track your progress using a computer or smart phone or other mobile device.